-motor is to lay it out in two "legs" over any clean, flat surface, as shown in Fig. 4, having calculated the normal length of motor Each "lcg" required. comprises one half of the POWER required number of strands in the finished motor. the motor has to be made up to a definite weight, the resulting length can be calculated from Table 1, noting that lubricant increases rubber weight by about 1/12th.
+motor is to lay it out in two "legs" over any clean, flat surface, as shown in Fig. 4, having calculated the normal length of motor required.
+Each "leg" comprises one half of the POWER required number of strands in the finished motor.
+If the motor has to be made up to a definite weight, the resulting length can be calculated from Table 1, noting that lubricant increases rubber weight by about 1/19th.
 Rubber ends should be knotted permanently at this stage and the motor ends bound with a rubber band.